TEIC/website/src/tools.md

  ## Stylesheets for converting TEI documents to various formats

- The TEI maintains a library of [XSL stylesheets](./Stylesheets/) developed by Sebastian Rahtz, which can convert TEI XML files to HTML, LaTeX, or XSL:FO documents.
+ The TEI maintains a library of [XSL stylesheets](https://github.com/TEIC/Stylesheets), originally developed by Sebastian Rahtz, which can convert TEI XML files to HTML, LaTeX, or XSL:FO documents.
 These stylesheets are designed for specific purposes and are not intended as general-purpose conversion tools.
 Other